 Multiple (P, V, I, O) endorsement holders

 If you hold multiple endorsements (P, V, I or O) and wish to renew two or more endorsements, you'll only have to pay one renewal fee and one vetting fee, as well as an ID card fee (if applicable).
-The highest of the relevant fees will be charged.
 This will, however, renew all the P, V, I or O endorsements you hold.